Sunyuntao-Xu/B.1.177-Project/README.md

 - Python script to remove gap-only columns from final alignment

 **Key scripts:**
-- `alignment-workflow.sh`: Full pipeline summary in shell script form
+- `B.1.177_alignment_cleanup_pipeline.sh`: Full pipeline summary in shell script form
 - `Delete gap only columns for alignments.py`: Removes columns that are gaps in all sequences

 ---